thedevdojo/voyager/README.md

 NOTE: Please note that a dummy user is **only** created if there are no current users in your database.

-If you did not go with the dummy user, you should make sure that your account has the needed role and permissions.
+If you did not go with the dummy user, you may wish to assign admin priveleges to an existing user.

-This can be done easy by running this command:
+This can be easily done by running this command:

 ```bash
 php artisan voyager:admin your@email.com
 ```

-If you did not install with the dummy data and you need to create a new admin user you can do so by passing the `--create` flag:
+If you did not install the dummy data and you wish to create a new admin user you can pass the `--create` flag, like so:

 ```bash
 php artisan voyager:admin your@email.com --create
 ```

-And you will be prompted for the new admin name and password.
+And you will be prompted for the users name and password.